cepthomas/c_bag_of_tricks/README.md

 # c-bag-of-tricks
 An ever-expanding collection of the C things I seem to use repeatedly.
-Of course there are lots of other ways to do this but I find most to be over-complicated.
+The primary focus is on utilities for embedded systems.
+There are lots of other ways to do this but I find most to be over-complicated.
+There is some dynamic allocation, maybe I can make it all static eventually.

 No dependencies on third party components.